mCaptcha/website/content/blog/pow-performance/index.md

 title: "PoW performance"
 description: "PoW performance of native and WASM implementations.
 Does the native implementation have and edge over the WASM library?"
 lead: "We are mCaptcha.
-We build kickass CAPTCHA systems that gives (DDoS) attackers a run for their money.
+We build kickass CAPTCHA systems that give (DDoS) attackers a run for their money.
 And we do all of this without tracking your users.
 Oh and did I mention our UX is great?"
-date: 2021-05-26
+date: 2021-09-01
-lastmod: 2021-05-26
+lastmod: 2021-09-01
 draft: false
 weight: 50
 images: ["icon.png"]